Maras59/BadApplePlayer/README.md

 # BadApplePlayer
-A simple program that plays Bad Apple in your Linux terminal, currently only tested in ubuntu
+Play Bad Apple in your terminal!
+Depends on OpenCV and ncurses, written in C++.
+Currently only tested in Ubuntu but feel free to try it anywhere, it is built with cmake after all.

-## Running The Program
+## Running in Ubuntu
 Ensure you distro is up to date.
-You will need OpenCV, ncurses, and cmake installed:
+You may need OpenCV, ncurses, and cmake installed:
 ~~~
 sudo apt install libopencv-dev
 sudo apt install cmake